vishalkumar957039/container/README.md

 ### Requirements

-You need an Apple silicon Mac to build and run `container`.
+You need an Apple Silicon Mac to build and run `container`.

 To build the Containerization package, your system needs either: